Sweet Dog

 Life-threatening emergency

-• Weakness or heart rhythm disorders (oleander, yew, lily of the valley)
+• Weakness or heart rhythm disturbances (oleander, yew, lily of the valley)

 • Collapse or loss of consciousness

-Sudden weakness, heart rhythm disorders, seizures or collapse after a swallowed plant: this is a life-threatening emergency.
+Sudden weakness, heart rhythm disturbances, convulsions or collapse after a plant has been swallowed: this is a life-threatening emergency.

 At home

-• Take stock of your potted plants and put the most dangerous ones (sago palm, dieffenbachia, oleander in a tub) out of reach.
+• Go through your potted plants and put the most dangerous ones (sago palm, dieffenbachia, potted oleander) out of reach.

 • Keep bouquets and vase water (lily of the valley, foxglove) up high.

-• In the dog's spaces, prefer plants known to be safe (spider plant, calathea, Boston fern).
+• Wherever your dog goes, choose plants known to be safe (spider plant, calathea, Boston fern).

 In the garden